dotlang/language/README.md

 ###return

-###struct
+###tuple
-You use this statement to define a new data structure:
+You use this statement to define a new product data structure:
 ```
-type Car := struct {
+type Car := (
   color: int,
   age: int,
-};
+)
-var x: Car;   //init x with all default values
+var x: Car   ;init x with all default values
-var y: Car{age:11}; //customize value
+var y: Car = (age:11) ;customize value
-x.age=19;  //invalid. x is immutable, you cannot change it's value.
+var t : (int, string) = (1, "A")  ;you can have tuples with unnamed fields.
+They can be accessed like an array.
+var number_one = t.0
+t.1 = "G"
 ```
+- Function input and output can be any type.
+Even a tuple or a tuple with unnamed fields.
-- Fields that starts with underscore are considered internal state of the struct and better not to be used outside the module that defines the type.
+- Fields that starts with underscore are considered internal state of the tuple and better not to be used outside the module that defines the type.
+- You can define a tuple with unnamed fields: `type Point := (int, int)` But fields of a tuple must be all either named or unnamed.
+You cannot mix them.

 ###type
 You can use `type` to define new type based on an existing type.
 You can also use it to define a type alias.

 ```
-type point := int[];
+type point := int[]
-type x := int;  //x will be an alias for int type
+type x := int    ;x will be an alias for int type
-var a: x;  //=var a: int;
+var a: x  ;=var a: int;
 ```
 To use a type:
 ```
-var pt: point = {1, 10};
+var pt: point = (1, 10);
 //you can alias it again
 type mypt := point;
-var xx: mypt = {1, 2};
+var xx: mypt = (1, 2);
 ```

 You can define an enum using sum types.